raugom13/Daily-Human-Activity-Recognition-using-non-intrusive-sensors/README.md

 - Execute this line to convert the raw data into .npy format and split it to test, train and validation.
  ```
  python3 PrepareData.py
   ```
 - Execute this line to perform the training of the neural network.
-In addition, you can select the architecture of the network (biLSTM_H) and save the relevant information of the training into a log file (attempt1.log).
+In addition, you can select the architecture of the network (biLSTM_H) and store the relevant information of the training into a log file (attempt1.log).
  ```
  python3 Training.py --v biLSTM_H > attempt1.log
   ```